 How We Use Your Information

 Honoring the Many is a place where people who have died from a substance-use-related cause in the U.S. can be honored and remembered.
 It is a free service hosted by SADOD (Support After a Death by Overdose), a project dedicated to helping people who are bereaved by a death from substance use, whether the manner of death is accidental overdose, suicide, homicide, medical complication, or some other kind of accident.
-No information submitted by users is verified with legal documents.
+All information is supplied by people who submit memorials: no information is verified by SADOD.

-Each beloved person who is honored must have their information submitted by someone close to them, which is usually a family member because there is inherently a degree of responsibility associated with adding someone to the memorial.
-It is necessary for every deceased person who is featured on the memorial to have certain information submitted on their behalf.
+Each beloved person who is honored must have their information submitted by someone close to them (usually a family member because there is inherently a degree of responsibility associated with adding someone to the memorial).
+It is necessary for certain information to be submitted on behalf of every person who is featured on the Honoring the Many.

 |It is preferable that memorials include all of the items listed below.
 Items that are absolutely required are in dark purple type.|